OrderLab/Atropos/project/atropos-c/Readme.md

 ### MySQL Backup Lock Case

-Below shows how to run MySQL with autocancel to mitigate resource overload for the backup lock case (case c1 in Table 2 of the paper), where a subtle interaction causes backup queries to hold write locks for long time.
+Below shows how to run MySQL with autocancel to mitigate resource overload for the backup lock case (case c1 in Table 2 of the paper), where a subtle interaction causes backup queries to hold write locks for a long time.

 Navigate to `cases/mysql-cases/flush-case`.